 A large part of the conservator’s work involves examining the drawing materials and paper.
 Identifying materials can often help to date works and place drawings within a historical context.
 Many more materials became available to American artists beginning in the late eighteenth century, owing to scientific advances and increased trade with England after the Revolutionary War.
 Greater exposure to European artists and artworks stimulated interest in the art of drawing, and numerous art treatises and instruction manuals encouraged its study as a valuable component of a well-rounded education.

-Scenes in the Conservation Laboratory
+Behind the Scenes in the Conservation Laboratory

 Conservation treatments are generally performed to correct changes that occurred in the past or to help prevent further changes in the future.
 In some cases the goal is to bring the drawing closer to its original appearance.
 Decisions regarding treatment are made after careful examination of each work and in consultation with the curators.